Chisel: Masonry

 A plugging chisel has a tapered edge for cleaning out hardened mortar.
 The chisel is held with one hand and struck with a hammer.
 The direction of the taper in the blade determines if the chisel cuts deep or runs shallow along the joint.

 Leather

 In leather work, a chisel is a tool used to punch holes in a piece leather.
 The chisel has between one and seven (or possibly more) tines that are carefully placed along the line where the holes are desired, and then the top of the chisel is struck with a hammer until the tines penetrate the leather.
-They are then withdrawn, and the leatherworker then stitches through the resulting holes.
+They are then withdrawn, and the leather worker then stitches through the resulting holes.